Downtown Austin is full of rich, vibrant neighborhoods, each with its own personality and style.

 Major Office Properties in the Red River District

-The Teacher Retirement System of Texas building is one of the only large office properties in the Red River District.
+The Teacher Retirement System of Texas building is 198,972 square feet and was built in 1971.
+It is one of the only large office properties in the Red River District.

 Entertainment District

-Stretching the length of 6th Street, from IH-35 on the east to Congress Avenue on the west, is the Entertainment District, one of the most iconic neighborhoods in Austin, Texas.
+Stretching the length of Sixth Street, from IH-35 on the east to Congress Avenue on the west, is the Entertainment District, one of the most iconic neighborhoods in Austin, Texas.

 This Neighborhood is Known For

-The 6th Street Entertainment District is made up of the section of 6th Street that is known historically as Pecan Street and by college kids as “Dirty Sixth”.
+The Sixth Street Entertainment District is made up of the section of Sixth Street that was known historically as Pecan Street but is now commonly referred to as “Dirty 6th.”

-The Best of the 6th Street Entertainment District
+The Best of the Sixth Street Entertainment District

-On the west end, where 6th Street hits Congress, stand a number of the city’s most historic buildings: the Littlefield & Scarbrough Buildings, now prominent Austin office buildings, and the Stephen F. Austin Intercontinental Hotel and The Driskill Hotel, two classic Austin hotels that are still functioning today.
+On the west end, where Sixth Street hits Congress Avenue, stand a number of the city’s most historic buildings: the Littlefield & Scarbrough Buildings, now prominent Austin office buildings, and the Stephen F. Austin Intercontinental Hotel and The Driskill Hotel, two classic Austin hotels that are still functioning today.

-On the east end of the neighborhood, where 6th Street approaches IH-35, local restaurants and event spaces have popped up along revitalized Waller Creek.
-Most notably is Easy Tiger, a german bakery on street level and a beer garden at creek level.
-Stop by for a craft beer and a pretzel with beer cheese.
+On the east end of the neighborhood, where Sixth Street approaches IH-35, local restaurants and event spaces have popped up along revitalized Waller Creek.

 Major Companies and Organizations in the 6th Street Entertainment District